iNarendraK/terraform_nov/Day1/README.md

   - Electronic City ( Availability Zone )

 ## What is Cloud Computing?
+Cloud computing is the on-demand delivery of IT resources over the Internet with pay-as-you-go pricing.
+Instead of buying, owning, and maintaining physical data centers and servers, you can access technology services, such as computing power, storage, and databases, on an as-needed basis from a cloud provider like Amazon Web Services (AWS) or Microsoft Azure.

 ## Different types of Cloud
 1. Public Cloud